 until they've breathed their own last breaths of air.
 Well, so be it.

-would aim a rifle at the head of a passing U.S. President.
+pick) who would aim a rifle at the head of a passing U.S. President.

 David Von Pein